 Fourth to Dashing Willoughby was Trueshan, who went on to land the Group 2 QIPCO British Champions Long Distance Cup at Ascot that October, his first start over two miles.

 We look forward to welcoming racegoers back to Ascot at the earliest possible opportunity.
-Raceday ticket information will be updated early in the new year; should you wish to be notified of any developments, please complete your details below.
+Raceday ticket information will be updated as soon as possible; should you wish to be notified of any developments, please complete your details below.